AkshayKChaturvedi/Employees_Absenteeism_Project/Readme.txt

 transportation and delivery.

-A courier company is facing an issue of employee absenteeism, this project deals with predicting employee absenteeism so that company can take measures to reduce the employee absenteeism.
+A courier company is facing an issue of employee absenteeism, this project deals with predicting employee absenteeism so that company can take measures to reduce the employee absenteeism, we have built regresssion model to resolve this issue.

 Below is a description of project files: